ClaudioBsh/publicdemos/fiefdemo/fiefwebapp/readme.txt

 ======================================
 - run: ./scripts/onetime_get_ids.sh
 - Note the ID's you got
-- Update the ./config/.env file with values you note before (if not exists, create it as copy from file './config/.env.template')
+- Update the ./config/.env (j2) file with values you note before (if not exists, create it as copy from file './config/.env.template')
-- Edit /etc/hosts or on Windows the Windows hosts file (see comments below in the "Long:" Section - Chapter "HOSTS:" => nearly at the end of this document)
+- Update the ./config/jinja_vars.yml (j2) file with values you need (if not exists, create it as copy from file './config/jinja_vars.yml.template')
 - That's all what you have to configure once!
-- To build and start just run: ./scripts/run.sh
+- To build and start just run: ./run.sh
-- Then call in a browser (or use curl or links2 in a Terminal session): http://mydomain.com
+- Then call in a browser (or use curl or links2 when using a plain Terminal session): http://localhost
+Caution: You can use FIEF (admin) without ssl/tls (https) only when using "localhost"!